hundeo:

 Characteristics

-The Boerboel is a muscular and large dog.
-The dog breed originates from South Africa and was bred there as a guard and protection dog.
-At the same time, the dog is characterized by its affection and patience, which it shows especially towards its family.
+The Boerboel is a large, muscular dog.
+The breed originates from South Africa and was bred there as a guard and protection dog.
+At the same time, the dog is characterized by its affection and patience, which it shows above all towards its family.

-For inexperienced dog owners, the independent and alert dogs are unsuitable.
-They must be raised consistently, but lovingly.
-Both the physique and the head are angular and expressive.
+Both the build and the head are angular and expressive.
 Overall, the Boerboel is well muscled and strong.
-Males should be at least 60 cm tall, but the ideal measurement is 66 cm.
-The bitches are smaller and lighter.
-They should ideally be 61 cm high, but at least 55 cm.
-Due to the size and physique, the males weigh up to 70 kg.
+Males should be at least 60 cm tall, ideally 66 cm.
+Females are smaller and lighter.
+Ideally, they should be 61 cm tall, but at least 55 cm.
+Due to their size and build, males weigh up to 70 kg.

-A distinctive feature of the Boerboel is its calm and intelligent nature.
-The guard dog is alert, but not aggressive towards people.
-Many Boerboels bond closely with their family.
-While they are playful and patient here, they are vigilant in guarding their family and home against strangers.
+A special feature of the Boerboel is its calm and intelligent nature.
+The guard dog is on guard, but not aggressive towards people.
+Many Boerboels are closely bonded to their family.
+While they are playful and patient here, they guard their family and home vigilantly against strangers.

-If you keep a boerboel, you should not underestimate its vigilance.
-Even visitors will only accept the dogs if you introduce them.
-Nevertheless, you should always keep a close eye on your Boerboel.
+If you keep a Boerboel, you should not underestimate its vigilance.
+Even visitors will only accept the dogs if you introduce them to them.
+Nevertheless, you should always keep an eye on your Boerboel.

-Many dogs of this breed are hardly compatible and sometimes aggressive to conspecifics.
-Not only for this reason, the strong dogs are unsuitable for inexperienced dog owners and apartment keeping.
-Its partly independent character is difficult to handle for inexperienced dog owners.
-Many owners of Boerboels appreciate that they are very fond of children and patient.
-Of course, you should never leave your children unsupervised with your dog.
+Many dogs of this breed are difficult to get along with and are sometimes aggressive towards other dogs.
+This is not the only reason why these powerful dogs are unsuitable for inexperienced dog owners and for keeping indoors.
+Their sometimes headstrong character is difficult for inexperienced dog owners to handle.
+Many Boerboel owners appreciate that Boerboels are very fond of children and patient.
+Of course, children should never be left unsupervised with the dog.

-However, among guard dogs, this breed stands out for its loyalty and sense of family.
-The dog breed is considered playful and obedient.
-Especially your young Boerboel you should train lovingly and consistently.
-The adult dog has a great weight and should master all basic commands.
+Among the guard dogs, however, this breed is characterized by its loyalty and sense of family.
+The breed is considered playful and obedient.
+You should train your young Boerboel lovingly and consistently.
+The adult dog is strong and should master all basic commands.

-Like any dog, the Boerboel needs exercise and mental workout.
-Keep busy with him to promote him species-appropriate.
-Due to his guard and protection instinct, he is unsuitable for apartment keeping.
-On a large property he can live out his guard instinct.
+He can live out his guarding instinct on a large property.
 If you want to keep a Boerboel, you should fence your property securely.
-But even if your dog can regularly go into the garden, you should take him for a walk every day.
+Even if your dog is allowed in the garden regularly, you should take him for a walk every day.

 Coat care: